wriley/DayZBanditAI/README.md

 - [CHANGED] Radio text messages now have a 0.5 second fade-in time.
 - [CHANGED] The format for calling the custom spawn function (DZAI_spawn) has changed.
 To see the updated format, see this link: http://opendayz.net/threads/release-dzai-lite-dynamic-ai-package.11116/page-28#post-79148.
 - [CHANGED] AI health increased very slightly.
+- [CHANGED] Reduced probability of generating pistol weapon instead of rifle for AI with weapongrade 0 from 55% to 45%.
 - [REMOVED] Removed Rocket_DZ and Survivor3_DZ skins from DZAI Epoch config file.

 Note: Information about past updates are archived in changelog_archive.txt